 With a passion for produce, flavour and taste, our team are a real force de Yorkshire!

-Heading up the front of house is Katherine, who believes in thoughtful and well-informed service.
+Heading up the front of house is Enzo, who believes in thoughtful and well-informed service.
 Our chefs have cooked their way around the world and are a real class act in the kitchen.

 Originally called the Bluebell Inn, The Alice has been a pub since 1787